~ THE FOOT ~

 So many beautiful views exist of The Foot of Walloon Lake...

-this view is from the hillside up behind North Shore Drive (some ice still on the lake)
+this view is from the hillside up behind North Shore Drive (with some ice still on the lake)

-this view is from the hillside up behind North Shore Drive (some ice still on the lake)
+this view is from the hillside up behind North Shore Drive (with some ice still on the lake)

 Memories of the Foot ~ by Lauren Macintyre